chainer/chainer/docs/source/tutorial/dcgan.rst

 :ref:`this tutorial<creating_models>`.

-As we can see from the constructor ``__init__``, the ``Generator`` use the deconvolution layer :class:`~chainer.links.Deconvolution2D` and the batch normalization :class:`~chainer.links.BatchNormalization`.
+As we can see from the constructor ``__init__``, the ``Generator`` uses the deconvolution layer :class:`~chainer.links.Deconvolution2D` and the batch normalization :class:`~chainer.links.BatchNormalization`.
 In ``_call__``, each layer is concatenated by :class:`~chainer.functions.relu` except the last layer.